Another Ukraine is possible — Chartist

 Nick Dearden, director of Global Justice Now, further illustrated the dangers: corporations involved in mining and private equity – for example, the US giant Blackrock – are coordinating investment opportunities.
 These are disaster capitalists seeking maximum profits.
 The IMF has not stopped the debt payments while the UK is busy using the aid budget to promote public-private partnerships.
 He made a comparison with the end of the Second World War, when returning soldiers and their families demanded radical change, leading to the NHS and welfare state.
 It would be unforgivable if these opportunities were missed.

-Simon Pirani, a researcher at Durham University, concentrated on six points connected to energy supply (leaving the dam explosion Kakhovka to others).
-These were: a just transition from fossil fuels; electricity and heat from renewables, including housing insulation; small-scale wind and solar projects in municipalities; championing the provision of electricity and heat as services regulated by the state, extending public ownership; opposing new nuclear power development, and fighting extractivist strands and policies within the EU and UK.
+Simon Pirani, a researcher at Durham University, concentrated on six points connected to energy supply (leaving the dam explosion Kakhovka for others to discuss).
+These were: a just transition from fossil fuels; electricity and heat from renewables, including housing insulation; small-scale wind and solar projects in municipalities; championing the provision of electricity and heat as services regulated by the state, thereby extending public ownership; opposing new nuclear power development, and fighting extractivist strands and policies within the EU and UK.

 John McDonnell, Labour’s shadow chancellor between 2016 and 2019, spoke of his solidarity work over almost ten years and reiterated the importance of reconstruction partners also coming from non-profit sectors and social partnerships.
 Alex Sobel, Labour shadow minister for nature, spoke of his own family having fled from Lviv in 1941 after having lived in the area for 500 years.
 “Ukraine hosts half of Europe’s biodiversity,” he reminded participants, but there is a serious danger in Russia launching chemical weapons that would seriously damage this environment.
 He further emphasised that the central question was: ‘who pays?’
 His answer was unequivocal – “the Kremlin must pay” – and that means, as others had said, seizing frozen Russian assets.
 He further warned, “We must avoid the Iraq situation, where big US corporations like Blackrock came in using cheap migrant labour.”